-VCE's assumption regarding the costs for resource adequacy is based on a combination of market pricing and costs of new resources reported in the RESOLVE model's input assumptions.
-The RESOLVE model results for the Commission's Reference Portfolio do not show any shortage of capacity in the forecast and consequently does not value resource adequacy (the shadow price of the reserve margin requirement).
+VCEA's assumption regarding the costs for resource adequacy is based on a combination of market assumptions and costs of new resources reported in the RESOLVE model's input assumptions.
+We note that the RESOLVE model results does not show any shortage of capacity in the forecast and consequently prices resource adequacy at zero (the shadow price of the reserve margin requirement).
 In this report, it is instead assumed that RA will continue to have a non-zero price and that RA prices will rise towards the cost of entry for new capacity by the middle of the next decade following the retirements of Diablo Canyon and California's once-through cooling capacity.
-Based on the costs of new capacity shown in the input assumptions for the RESOLVE model, battery storage will also become the lowest cost source of RA and flexible capacity from the mid 2020's.
-VCE therefore bases its RA cost assumptions on the predicted levelized cost for a 4-hour new lithium ion battery following a ramp up of capacity prices that result from a tightening of California reserve margins as noted above.
-VCE's RA price assumptions will comprise about \$5-8/MWh of the all-in levelized power cost estimated for the 2025-2030 period.
-Table 6 shows the RA prices used during the 2022-2030 period.
+Based on the costs of new capacity shown in the input assumptions for the RESOLVE model, battery storage will also become the lowest cost of RA capacity and flexible capacity from the mid 2020's.
+VCEA therefore bases its RA cost assumptions on the predicted levelized cost for a 4-hour new lithium ion battery following a ramp up of capacity prices that result from a tightening of California reserve margins as noted above.

-The IRP portfolios analyzed in this report does not assume renewable energy from short term contracts in the 2022-2030 period, instead, all renewable energy capacity is modeled directly as long term power purchases from renewable resources using the templates and naming conventions devised by the Commission.
-As part of its 2018-2019 resource mix, VCE procures carbon-free energy from non-RPS resources to maintain a 75% carbon-free portfolio.
-VCE will likely continue procuring such clean resources in the future and assumes that the price premium for carbon-free energy will remain similar to today's levels also during the 2022-2030 timeframe.
+The IRP portfolios analyzed in this report does not use RECs in the 2022-2030 period, instead, all renewable energy capacity is modeled directly as renewable resources using the templates and naming conventions devised by the Commission.
+As part of its 2018-2019 resource mix, VCEA procures carbon free energy from non-RPS resources to maintain a 75% carbon-free portfolio.
+VCEA will likely continue procuring such clean resources in the future and assumes that the price premium for carbon free energy will remain similar to today's levels also during the 2022-2030.

-For new or existing renewable energy capacity that VCE will contract for in the 2022-2030 period, VCE relies on the RESOLVE model's cost of new capacity entry.
-As part of the Action Plan described in Section 4 of this report, VCE expects to conduct a solicitation for new resource in 2018 and in 2019.
+For new or existing renewable energy capacity that VCEA will contract for in the 2018-2030 period, VCEA relies on the RESOLVE model's cost of new capacity entry.
+As part of the Action Plan described in Section 4 of this report, VCEA expects to conduct a solicitation for new resource in 2018 and in 2019.
 As part of that process, it is anticipated that more detailed insights will be gained regarding near term costs for new capacity that will eventually replace the RESOLVE model assumptions used in this report.
-Note that in the 2022-2030 period, VCE only performs a detailed assessment of resource needs and resource portfolios for the years that were covered in the RESOLVE model, namely 2022, 2026 and 2030.
+Note that in the 2022-2030 period, VCEA only performs a detailed assessment of resource needs and resource portfolios for the years that were covered in the RESOLVE model, namely 2022, 2026 and 2030.